How to Make Water Taste Better: Tips for Making Tap or Bottled Water Taste Better in Minutes

 Does Sugar-infused Water Have Side-effects?

 Sugar in water helps boost your energy.
-If you add too much to water, it can result in severe health conditions like heart disease, obesity, and high blood pressure.
+Adding too much to water can result in severe health conditions like heart disease, obesity, and high blood pressure.

 What is the Healthiest Way to Make Water Taste Better?